DataJuggler/OVCleaner/README.md

 Installed Version:

 Install the release version of OV Cleaner.
-There should be a desktop icon installed on your desktop.
-Double click OV Cleaner Icon to run (The Wolf *).
+There should be a desktop icon installed on your desktop after installation.
+Double click OV Cleaner Icon to run (The Wolf ).
+The Release Version download is on the right hand side of this page.

 Visual Studio 2022
 You must have Windows Desktop Apps installed to run, or you will have to modify Visual Studio configuration.